 Organization and decluttering come hand in hand, so, for the most organized sock drawer possible, you should ensure you throw out any odd, holey, or soiled socks before you begin arranging what's left.

 Unlike when decluttering clothes, unwanted socks will mostly be bound for the trash.
-However, professional organizer and founder of Beauty and the Box (opens in new tab), Barbara Brock (opens in new tab), says there might be instances where you can repurpose them.
+However, professional organizer and founder of Beauty and the Box, Barbara Brock, says there might be instances where you can repurpose them.
 'I keep mismatched socks for 6 months to make sure their mates don’t show up and if not, I transfer to a “rags” or “crafts” drawer,' she explains.

 2. Fold your socks to maximize space